Don Perlis: Artistic style and themes

 Perlis is known for his oil paintings, which incorporate classical techniques.
 He avoids using photographic references and relies on a "continual space" that displays perception.
 His subjects include landscapes and portraits to elaborate multi-figure compositions that reflect opera, mythology, classical literature, politics and culture.

 Whitehot Magazine critic Donald Kuspit said: “Perlis is the Pieter Bruegel of our times.
 Bruegel’s works were sharpe or sarcastic and provocative; socially critical and ruthlessly realistic.”

 Teaching and legacy

 Additionally, Perlis taught art for over forty years as a professor at the Fashion Institute of Technology in New York and at Pratt Institute.

-Perlis's work has been reviewed and discussed in mainstream publications like The New York Times, The Los Angeles Times, The Hill and The Guardian.

-Personal life

-Perlis resides and works in Brooklyn.